Detailed analysis of possible new-physics effects in the semileptonic decay $B_s \to D_s^{(*)}\tau\bar{\nu}$: OBSERVABLE DEFINITION AND THEORETICAL PREDICTIONS

 First, we show in Fig.~\ref{fig:Ji-ell-SM} the $w$-dependence of the angular coefficients $\hat{J}^{\rm Belle}_i$ for the electron mode $B_s\to D^*_s e \nu_e$.
 The results for the muon mode do not differ significantly from the electron one, and are not displayed.
 Note again that NP operators are assumed to affect the tau mode only.
 Within the SM, the coefficients $J_7$, $J_8$, and $J_9$ are equal zero.
 In the zero-mass limit of the lepton, one also has $J_{6c} = 0$.
-The Belle collaboration also used their measured coefficients to calculate several observables in four $w$ bins.
-These observables include the forward-backward asymmetry $\mathcal{A}_{FB}$, longitudinal polarization fraction $F_L(D^*)$, and two non-zero observables $S_{3,5}$ directly proportional to $J_{3,5}$:
+The Belle Collaboration also used their measured coefficients to calculate several observables in four $w$ bins.
+These observables include the forward-backward asymmetry $\mathcal{A}_{FB}$, longitudinal polarization fraction $F_L(D^*)$, and two nonzero observables $S_{3,5}$ directly proportional to $J_{3,5}$:

-In Table~\ref{tab:ell-bins} we provide our predictions for these observables in the decay $B_s\to D^*_s e \nu_e$.
-As a crosscheck, we also list the corresponding values in the case of $B\to D^* e \nu_e$ and compare with Belle's results~\cite{Belle:2023xgj}.
-Our predictions for $B\to D^* e \nu_e$ agree well with Belle.
+In Table~\ref{tab:ell-bins}, we provide our predictions for these observables in the decay $B_s\to D^*_s e \nu_e$.
+As a crosscheck, we also list the corresponding values in the case of $B\to D^* e \nu_e$ and compare with the Belle Collaboration's results~\cite{Belle:2023xgj}.
+Our predictions for $B\to D^* e \nu_e$ agree well with those from the Belle Collaboration.
+Note that a recent detailed analysis of the Belle Collaboration dataset for the angular functions $J_i$~\cite{Belle:2023xgj} was performed by Martinelli~\emph{et al.} in Ref.~\cite{Martinelli:2024vde}.
+The authors also found a good agreement between the Belle Collaboration results~\cite{Belle:2023xgj} and the SM predictions based on LQCD form factors.

+Recently, an important debate is going on in the community regarding the shapes of the FFs in $B\to D^* \ell \nu_\ell$.
+The question is, which shape of the FFs is preferred: by LQCD only, by experimental data only, or by a combination of the two (same question for QCDSR)?
+Several groups have discussed this issue in great details, including Fedele~\emph{et al.}~\cite{Fedele:2023ewe}, Martinelli~\emph{et al.}~\cite{Martinelli:2024bov}, and Bordone~\emph{et al.}~\cite{Bordone:2025jur}.
+Given that our predictions for the angular observables in the decay $B\to D^* \ell \nu_\ell$ agree well with the Belle Collaboration's results~\cite{Belle:2023xgj}, it is instructive to compare explicitly our SM $B\to D^*$ FFs with those obtained in the papers mentioned above.
+Note that our $B\to D^{(*)}$ FFs were calculated in our previous paper~\cite{Ivanov:2015tru}.